-Division 6: Richmond/Hampton Roads
+Division 5/6: Central/Richmond/Hampton Roads

-Originally from Ohio, Jamie moved to Virginia about ten years ago.
+Originally from Ohio, Jamie moved to Virginia about fifteen years ago.
 She was working on her Master’s in Severe and Profound Disabilities at ODU to become a special education teacher, when she found out she was pregnant with her first child.
 Jamie now has three amazing, brave children with disabilities, and there is never a dull moment in her house.
-For the last seven years, she has been advocating for her children and ensuring they get the best services and support they each need.
+For the last twelve years, she has been advocating for her children and ensuring they get the best services and support they each need.
 Because of the complexity of their medical conditions, they receive treatment at the Children’s Hospital of the King’s Daughter, Cincinnati Children’s Hospital, and the Cleveland Clinic.

 Jamie is currently a member of APFED, CURED, and Kids with Food Allergies.
 She is the parent advocate on the preschool board where her children have previously attended, and is also a member of the Cincinnati Children’s Champions Program.
 Jamie is excited to attend the Virginia Board for People with Disabilities specialized training to be a Partner in Policy-making, Class of 2014.
 She loves being able to take what she has learned from her family’s experience, in order to help other families going through similar situations.